Sunday, April 30, 2023

 Not New York City.

 Manny whacked the gonif in the head with the racket and avenged his disrespect with another couple of whacks to the ribs.
 His second wife pulled her husband off the fallen man.
 Two off-duty cops were glomming drinks at the bar.
-They were going to arrest the two of them, but Manny was a better talker.

 The cops freed Manny and threw the thief in jail.
 A search of the gonif's apartment turned up a steel box.
 Manny's diamond was still in its envelope.
 The cops kept it as evidence.
 Manny cursed them for six months.